 A remote-end HVDC converter station shall fulfil the following requirements referring to voltage stability, at the connection points with regard to reactive power capability:

 the relevant system operator, in coordination with the relevant TSO shall specify the reactive power provision capability requirements for various voltage levels.
-In doing so, the relevant system operator, in coordination with the relevant TSO shall specify a U-Q/Pmax-profile of any shape and within the boundaries of which the remote-end HVDC converter station shall be capable of providing reactive power at its maximum HVDC active power transmission capacity;
+In doing so, the relevant system operator, in coordination with the relevant TSO shall specify a U-Q/Pmax-profile of any shape and within the boundaries of which the remote-end HVDC converter stations shall be capable of providing reactive power at its maximum HVDC active power transmission capacity;

 the U-Q/Pmax-profile shall be specified by each relevant system operator, in coordination with the relevant TSO.
 The U-Q/Pmax-profile shall be within the range of Q/Pmax and steady-state voltage specified in Table 14, Annex VIII, and the position of the U-Q/Pmax-profile envelope shall lie within the limits of the fixed outer envelope specified in Annex IV.
-The relevant system operator, in coordination with the relevant TSO, shall consider the long term development of the network when determining these ranges.(c)
+The relevant system operator, in coordination with the relevant TSO, shall consider the long term development of the network when determining these ranges;

+where two or more remote-end HVDC converter stations are connected to one or more interface points of the same isolated AC network, the remote-end HVDC converter stations and their respective HVDC systems shall be capable of continuously operating stably over the full operating range between maximum and minimum HVDC system active power transmission capacity and contributing to the voltage stability of the remote-end HVDC system isolated AC network they are connected to;

+where paragraph (c) applies, the relevant TSO in coordination with adjacent TSOs, shall specify that a study is required in order to define coordinated voltage stability control parameters of the remote-end HVDC converter stations including reactive power sharing ratio between the remote-end HVDC stations and their respective HVDC system.
+This study shall include robustness against control interactions during voltage disturbances.
+The process for the necessary study to be conducted and relevant data to be provided by all grid users involved, as well as mitigating actions identified and implemented, shall be in accordance with the process in Article 29.

 Article 49